The Jews of Cornwall – A History – Tradition and Settlement to 1913 by Keith Pearce

 Finally, let me recount a recent experience.
 I purchased a Yom Kippur machzor published in 1860.
 Its free endpaper bore an inscription by “Anne Jacob, Falmouth”.
 It mentioned that her father had died a few months ago on the “21st day of Shevat 5620,” “aged 47 yrs”.
 I checked Pearce’s book and established from the genealogically-based index there had been a “Moses Jacob (1812-1860)” who was president of the Falmouth congregation.
 Within minutes, I discovered the identity of the inscriber’s late father along with his personal history.
 The book displayed his family tree, one of thirty-one altogether.
 I found in The Jews of Cornwall not only a photograph of him and another of his family taken but also the headstone epigraphy which fitted the machzor’s inscription details exactly.

 My finding complete congruence between evidence from the book and a completely independent external source (over 250 miles from Cornwall) amply attests to the usefulness, accuracy, accessibility and coherence of Pearce’s research.
 The book is fully furnished with source reference notes.
 There are sixty-four plates incorporating over 150 finely reproduced illustrations, many in colour – all contributing to a handsomely presented book.

-The book is important to a broad range of readers and is an integral component of Cornish history, indispensable for those researching Anglo-Jewish history.
+The Jews of Cornwall is important to a broad range of readers and is an integral component of Cornish history, indispensable for those researching Anglo-Jewish history.
 It also provides the general reader and the student of British history with an absolutely authentic, accessible and interesting account of a set of Jewish local communities, their intricacies and idiosyncrasies.